Learn how outbound logistics affect last-mile delivery, and how optimizing them is essential for efficient supply chain management.

 But that means it’s not over yet.
 And although the future is still unclear, there is evidence about what it might bring.
 So, let’s take a look.

-When it comes to last-mile delivery, it’s clear that technology and consumer expectations will be the driving force of its transformation.
+It’s clear that technology and consumer expectations will be the driving force of transformation.

 Let’s jump in.

 1. Even faster order fulfillment

 Faster fulfilment isn’t anything new.
 Delivery is always speeding up.
 And customers will continue to want their orders to arrive as soon as possible.

 Ten years ago, people were willing to wait on average 5-7 days for an order to arrive.
 Jump to 2020, and the standard delivery is now two days.

 The same thing may happen with one-day delivery.

 In fact, same-day delivery is already here.
 Albeit you either have to pay for it, or meet specific criteria.

 At the moment, Amazon is spearheading the revolution.
 In 2019, the company rolled out its free one-day delivery for Prime members.